grumpyf0x48/readable_tests/README.md

 # A sample project showing that tests written with BDDMockito are more readable

+Most of the time Unit tests are written following the BDD style (Given, When, Then), and use `Mockito` framework and `AssertJ` assertions, which is shown in section 1.

+In section 2, we show how `BDDMockito` can help to write more readable tests replacing `Mockito.when` keyword by `BDDMockito.given` in the "Given" section.

-## Usual tests using `when`
+## 1. Usual tests using `when`

-Only `Mockito.when` keyword is used, but it is used in the "GIVEN" section, which is puzzling :-(
+Only `Mockito.when` keyword is used, but it is used in the "Given" section, which is puzzling :-(

 ```
     @Test